Racism and Equity

 The Society for Freshwater Science is dedicated to promoting diversity among its members and welcomes and encourages participation from all, regardless of ethnicity, sexual orientation, gender identity, socioeconomic status, physical or mental difference, religion, age, or national origin.
 The SFS is inclusive and accepting of all people and built on tolerance, respect, and a welcoming spirit at all of our activities.
 We strive to actively promote diversity across all levels of our society including members, leaders, committees, and staff.
 We value a diverse community and believe it fosters a richer understanding of freshwater ecosystems and conservation of global freshwater resources.
 Members with questions, comments or concerns about SFS diversity issues are encouraged to raise them with a member of the SFS Education and Diversity Committee.

-Approved by the SFS BOD in Dec 2015
+Approved by the SFS in 2016

 As professionals of aquatic sciences, we are obligated to provide clear, accurate, and timely information; to encourage open discourse, both professional and public; and to participate in the debate that contributes to informed choices by the public.
 We are also obligated to select for ourselves and to recommend to others courses of action we believe will protect and rehabilitate the biological diversity and integrity of aquatic ecosystems.